flyspeck/flyspeck/graph_generator/readme.txt

 The rendering material hasn't been compiled or checked.
 The code will probably have to be tweaked a bit to make it runnable from this new directory.

+October 8, 2008
+Local settings: To run, you need to set the string propertiesFile in Constants.java to the path of anghel.properties (or whatever properties file is in used).